knol3j/hashnhedge/site/content/posts/2025/01/crypto-twitter-sociology.md

 Crypto Twitter drama is simultaneously meaningless and essential.
 It doesn't predict markets, but it reveals human nature.
 It doesn't create value, but it distributes information.
 It's not sophisticated, but it's honest about its own chaos.

-**The beautiful truth:** In a world of corporate messaging and institutional PR, crypto Twitter's authentic stupidity is refreshingly human.
+**The beautiful truth: "** In a world of corporate messaging and institutional PR, crypto Twitter's authentic stupidity is refreshingly human."

 The drama will continue because humans will continue being human.
 The technology will evolve because mathematics doesn't care about social media.
 The markets will do whatever they want because they always have.